Kevin Gill, M.D.

 Because of the complexity of bones, discs, muscles, nerves, and cartilage that make up the spine, receiving an accurate diagnosis is a major first step to resolving the problem.
 An incorrect diagnosis can delay receiving the right course of treatment, one that has been individualized based on the patient’s back or neck problem and lifestyle.

 “Depending on the age of the patient, there are different reasons for back and neck problems,” says Dr. Gill.
 “For example, it’s more common for patients younger than 50 to have a herniated disc.
-Patients older than 50 have more wear and tear on their spines and tend to have experience herniated discs and bone spurs more frequently than younger patients.”
+Patients older than 50 have more wear and tear on their spines and tend to experience herniated discs and bone spurs more frequently than younger patients.”

 Dr. Gill has been a leader in evaluating the effectiveness of new technology and materials for artificial disc implants, which allow for more flexibility or movement of the back.
 With the newer implants and minimally invasive spine surgery, he’s able to make a small incision of 1-2 inches, remove the damaged disc, and replace it with a new artificial disc.
 The procedure takes about an hour to perform and recovery is approximately one to two weeks.